SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: Cluster Population Model

-The key to efficient Monte-Carlo integration is a good sampling of the integration parameter space, meaning that no computation time should be wasted on parts of the integrand that contribute negligibly to the integral.
-In a previous SPT analysis, a very efficient Monte-Carlo integration scheme for the case of X-ray follow-up data $Y_\mathrm{X}$ was presented \cite{dehaan16}.
+The key to efficient Monte Carlo integration is a good sampling of the integration parameter space, meaning that no computation time should be wasted on parts of the integrand that contribute negligibly to the integral.
+In a previous SPT analysis, an efficient Monte Carlo integration scheme for the case of X-ray follow-up data $Y_\mathrm{X}$ was presented \cite{dehaan16}.
 That algorithm draws random deviates $\zeta$ and $Y_\mathrm{X}$ from the observed quantities $\xi$ and $Y_\mathrm{X}^\mathrm{observed}$, and then draws random deviates for the halo mass from the distribution $P(M|\zeta, Y_\mathrm{X})$.
 The value of the integral is then proportional to the mean of the probabilities $P(M) \equiv \frac{\dif^3 N(\boldsymbol p)}{\mathop{\dif M} \mathop{\dif z} \mathop{\dif V}}$ of each random draw.
 While this algorithm could be readily applied to the richness follow-up data, it cannot be applied to the lensing data, because $P(M_\mathrm{WL}|\boldsymbol g_\mathrm{t})$ is not properly normalized.
-In other words, we cannot in general draw random deviates $M_\mathrm{WL}$ given a measured shear profile $\boldsymbol g_\mathrm{t}$.
-Consider for example a cluster that has negative shear due to the rather large shape noise -- this cannot lead to the random draw of a well defined (i.e., positive) lensing mass $M_\mathrm{WL}$.
-We thus design a new Monte-Carlo integration scheme.
+In other words, we cannot in general draw random deviates \Mwl\ given a measured shear profile $\boldsymbol g_\mathrm{t}$.
+Consider for example a cluster that has negative shear due to the rather large shape noise; this cannot lead to the random draw of a well defined (i.e., positive) lensing mass \Mwl.
+We thus design a new Monte Carlo integration scheme.